-Bangkok is one of my favorite shopping cities in the world!
+Bangkok is one of my favorite shopping cities!
 Bangkok has a fantastic selection of huge modern shopping centers with hip international and Asian fashion design brands.
-And once you step out on the streets you can continue to shop all kinds of cool and cheap stuff at markets and night markets.
+And once you step out on the streets, you can continue to shop all kinds of cool and cheap stuff at markets and night markets.

 It can, however, be a bit difficult and overwhelming to find the best shopping in Bangkok since the city has so many shopping malls and markets.

 BONUS: We have made a free printable PDF and ePUB version of this guide to Bangkok’s best shopping available to our newsletter subscribers.
-Perfect to print or carry on your iPad!
+Perfect for printing or carrying on your iPad!

-The biggest and best shopping malls in Bangkok are clustered together within a fairly small area called Siam, which makes it very convenient to go shopping in Bangkok.
-It is easy to either walk or take the Sky train between them.
-All Bangkok malls have great food courts, restaurants and cafes, ideal when you need a shopping break and something to eat and drink.
+Bangkok’s biggest and best shopping malls are clustered together within a reasonably small area called Siam.
+You can easily walk or take the Sky train between them.
+In addition, all Bangkok malls have great food courts, restaurants, and cafes, ideal when you need a shopping break and something to eat and drink.

-Siam is the most convenient area to stay in Bangkok if you plan on going shopping.
-If you wonder where to go shopping in Bangkok, I would say head to the Siam area.
+Siam is the most convenient area to stay in Bangkok if you plan on going shopping, as five of Bangkok’s biggest and best shopping malls are located in this area.
+So if you wonder where to go shopping in Bangkok, I would say head to the Siam area.

 The Best Places To Go Shopping In Bangkok